remotes::install_github('sagesteppe/safeHavens')

 Isolation by Distance Based Sample

-Note that this function requires a raster, rather than vector, input.
+Note that this function requires a raster, rather than a vector, input.
+Here we can prepare the surface.

 files <- list.files(